asmith-nhsx/uk-x-gov-software-community.github.io/guides-open-source.md

 - promote best practice as there is no where to hide
 - less likely to take shortcuts as the code is there for everyone to see
 - knowledge transfer: teams and people change
+- offer what is produced to public usage

 ## Notes